 Technology and climate change mix with romance and resilience in this award-winning YA novel, published in 2016.
 Recommended by film and culture writer Sheerly Avni, “this is the book you give to your friend who agrees that It’s the End of the World As We Know It, but still wants to Feel Fine.”

-To find out why dystopian novels have been popular for centuries, and to learn how to recognize a dystopia, watch this TED-Ed Lesson.
+Find out why dystopian novels have been popular for centuries, and to learn how to recognize a dystopia:

 Art credit: TED-Ed.